logo Collaborating for Digital Health and Care in Europe

 - Identifying what are the priorities among the training skills needed in members of the health workforce.

-- Helping to validate skills strategies.
+- Validating skills strategies.

 • Evidence awareness: